OFFIS-DAI/Mango.jl/paper/paper.md

 To our knowledge, there is no Julia-based multi-agent framework with a focus on agent communication and distributed operation like `Mango.jl`.

 `Agents.jl` [@agents:2022] is a multi-agent framework for modeling agent interactions in a defined space to observe emergent properties like in animal flocking behavior or the spreading of diseases.
-This puts it in line with frameworks like mesa [@mesa:2020] or NetLogo [@netlogo:2004].
+This puts it in line with frameworks like mesa [@mesa:2020] and NetLogo [@netlogo:2004].
-These have a different scope than `Mango.jl` which is more focused on agent communication and internal agent logic for software applications.
+These have a different scope than `Mango.jl`, which is more focused on agent communication and internal agent logic for software applications.

 JADE [@JADE:2001] and JIAC [@jiac:2013] are Java frameworks of similar scope but are not actively developed anymore.
 JACK [@jack:2005] provides a language and tools to implement communicating agents but is discontinued and proprietary.